THE SAFEWISE REPORT: How to Avoid Becoming Shark Bait – A Decade of Shark Attacks

 The media has a feeding frenzy every time a shark is spotted, one of Hollywood’s most iconic movies—Jaws—was based on the ominous species, and the Discovery Channel devotes an entire week each summer to the mysterious undersea creatures.

-With the premiere of Shark Week on July 23, SafeWise wanted to dive in and look at the facts and statistics surrounding the history of shark attacks—and calculate the likelihood of encountering a shark while on your beach vacation.
+During Shark Week, SafeWise wanted to dive in and look at the facts and statistics surrounding the history of shark attacks—and calculate the likelihood of encountering a shark while on your beach vacation.

 While all shark attacks are traumatizing, they do not occur as frequently as you’d think.

 In fact, humans kill more sharks each year than the reverse.
 So, sharks shouldn’t worry us as much as they do.

 Here’s a look at some of our findings:

 - Six shark attacks were confirmed fatal in the last ten years.

 - Since 2007, 443 non-fatal shark attacks have occurred.

 - Most victims were surfing or swimming when attacked by a shark.